A plain table can be created from an external source using a special tool called indexer

 OPTIMIZE TABLE rt;

-By default, OPTIMIZE merges the RT table's disk chunks down to a number equal to # of CPU cores * 2
+By default, OPTIMIZE merges the RT table's disk chunks down to a number less than or equal to the number of logical CPU cores multiplied by 2.

-.
-You can control the number of optimized disk chunks using the cutoff
+You can also control the number of optimized disk chunks manually using the cutoff

 option.